sanskrit/raw_etexts/mixed/ebhAratI-sampat/saMskRtabhAShAgranthAH/saMskRtabhAShAgranthasambaddhapustakAni/sanAtanadharmaH.md

 Indeed, as Nârâyaṇa, He whose dwelling is in the waters, He is worshipped as Saguṇa Brahman, dwelling in Matter.

  Shiva, or Mahâdeva, or Maheshvara, is the Destroyer, He who frees Átmâ from inprisoning forms, who destroys Avidyâ and so gives Vidyâ, and who, finally rolling up the universe, brings the peace of liberation.
-His Shakti is Umâ, **इच्छा**, Ichchhâ, Will, called also, **ब्रह्मविद्या** Brahavidyâ, who reveals [Brahman](# "See Kenop, iii, iv,")
+His Shakti is Umâ, **इच्छा**, Ichchhâ, Will, called also, **ब्रह्मविद्या** Brahavidyâ, who reveals Brahman[^65]

-[.](# "See Kenop, iii, iv,") He is pictured ever as an Ascetic, it being He who is the Object of worship for Yogîs, who have renounced the world.
+.[^65] He is pictured ever as an Ascetic, it being He who is the Object of worship for Yogîs, who have renounced the world.
 He rides on the Bull, the emblem of the mind (and sometimes of physical nature), as having subdued it, and wears the tiger-skin, the emblem of the slain desire-nature.
 Hence is He, as the name Shiva implies, Ânanda, the peace and bliss of Âtmâ, freed from desire and master of mind.

+[^65]: "See Kenop, iii, iv,"

  These Supreme Forms of Íshvara, separated by Their functions, but One in Essence, stand as the central Life of the Brahmâṇḍa, and from and by Them it proceeds, is maintained, and is indrawn.
 Their functions should not be confused, but their Unity should never be forgotten.